Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 4. Be open to trying something new…

 Whilst technical ability has always and will continue to be important, remember that soft skills emerge time and time again as a key priority for prospective employers.
-Showcasing these on your CV by highlighting relevant experience and examples of times you’ve demonstrated excellent communication, emotional intelligence and willingness to learn will show how indispensable your adaptability makes you.
+Showcasing these on your CV/Resume by highlighting relevant experience and examples of times you’ve demonstrated excellent communication, emotional intelligence and willingness to learn will show how indispensable your adaptability makes you.
 In a world now shown to be beset by change at all sides, it is this quality that will keep your career on the right trajectory, whatever the future holds.